Mike Farmer (basketball)

-Don Michael Farmer (born September 26, 1936) is an American former professional basketball player and coach.
-A 6'7" forward, he was selected with the third pick in the 1958 NBA draft by the New York Knicks after a college career at the University of San Francisco.
+Don Michael Farmer (September 26, 1936 - January 1, 2025) was an American professional basketball player and coach.
+A 6 ft 7 in (2.01 m) forward, he was selected with the third pick in the 1958 NBA draft by the New York Knicks after a college career at the University of San Francisco (USF).
+He also played one year in the American Basketball League.
+He was known throughout his basketball career for his defensive skill.